Mistakes, miscommunications, and modifications in production

 The Minimum Viable Production Flow

-If we are going to orchestrate production adequately, we must account for all these steps and transformations that occur, track the pace of each step, and use that information in applying and maturing capabilities and means of production to minimize non-value-added detours through this flow.
-The underlying steps and feedback loops are depicted in a stock and flow model, with flows represented by valves (transfer functions), and stocks as boxes.
-Once jobs are committed, the work is distributed across performing agents, depicted in Figure 6 as multiple parallel efforts for each step (when steps indicate depth):
+If we are going to orchestrate production adequately, we must account for all these steps and transformations that occur, track the frequency, pace, and rework of each step, and use that information to learn to apply and mature capabilities and means of production to minimize non-value-added detours through this flow.
+The underlying steps and feedback loops are depicted in a stock and flow model, in which flows are represented by valve symbols representing transfer functions and stocks are represented as boxes depicting reservoirs.
+The processing steps are described generically here but are mappable to most situations.
+Note that inputs and outputs required by each step are not shown here but are implied in separate writings about portfolio management.

 We want our model of these dynamics to be viable for representing as many situations as possible, while being as simple as possible.
 Performance of production systems is non-linear and classically follows what is described as an S-curve - the sigmoid function whose graph is shown in Figure 7.
 This pattern is consistent with the elements described in figure 3 of this post.